-The Ombudsman's job is to investigate complaints about the provincial government - about 500 ministries, agencies, boards, commissions, tribunals and Crown corporations.
+The Ombudsman's job is to investigate complaints about the provincial government - about 500 ministries, agencies, boards, commissions, tribunals and Crown corporations - and make recommendations.
 Investigations are evidence-based and objective.
-At present, the Ombudsman's office handles more than 16,000 individual complaints a year.
-The majority of these are quickly resolved, and the office does not have a backlog.
-Early Resolution Officers resolve individual problems by communicating with all relevant parties, without need for a formal investigation.
-Other cases proceed to investigation and may result in a public report and recommendations by the Ombudsman.
+In 2013-2014, the Ombudsman's office handled about 27,000 complaints.
+The majority of these were quickly resolved.

-The Ombudsman also conducts investigations into broad systemic issues within government that affect large numbers of people.
-These investigations, conducted by the Special Ombudsman Response Team (SORT), have prompted the provincial government to make significant changes to the way it conducts property tax assessments, newborn screening and lotteries, to cite just a few examples.
+The Ombudsman also investigates and reports on broad systemic issues within government that affect large numbers of people.
+The Ombudsman's recommendations in these cases have prompted the provincial government to make significant changes to its administration of property tax assessments, newborn screening and lotteries, to cite just a few examples.
+Although the Ombudsman's recommendations are not binding, they have been overwhelmingly accepted and implemented by the government.

 Complaints about closed municipal meetings are handled by the Ombudsman's Open Meeting Law Enforcement Team (OMLET), which specializes in the investigation and resolution of complaints under the "sunshine law."
-The team of experienced Early Resolution Officers, Investigators and Legal Counsel also provides guidance and education to municipalities and members of the public on the requirements of the Municipal Act, 2001 with respect to open meetings and best practices.
+The team of experienced early resolution officers, investigators and legal counsel also provides guidance and education to municipalities and members of the public on the requirements of the Municipal Act, 2001 with respect to open meetings and best practices.